damianhakert/damianhakert.github.io/source/_posts/2015-06-22-gitlab-7-12-released.markdown

 We've added a new Git Hook that allows you to restrict the incoming commits with large files.
 You can simply set the threshold and GitLab will block all future Git pushes containing files that are too big.
+This can be used to prevent people from committing build artifacts, or to motivate them to use git-annex or some other form of large file storage when that's more appropriate.

 ## LDAP Group Sync improvements (EE only)